JimSoper/JSONtoDOM/README.md

 Of course the specs that *you* write need to be compatible with your target browsers.

-* JSONtoDOM works with HTML 4.
-* JSONtoDOM works with `"use strict"`.
+JSONtoDOM works with HTML 4.
+It also works with `"use strict"`.

 <hr id="Speed"/>
 # Speed

 Building a web page by creating DOM nodes has a reputation for being slower than assembling strings of HTML.
 It doesn't make sense, and it's not true.
-In 2010, I tested building a 3 column, 400 row table by assembling HTML strings vs. creating DOM nodes.
-In WebKit-based browsers, building DOM nodes was much faster, at least 10x.
+In 2010, I tested building a three column, 400 row table by assembling HTML strings vs. creating DOM nodes.
+In WebKit-based browsers, building DOM nodes was much faster, at least 10 times faster.
 Since then, someone knowledgeable about JavaScript, told me that assembling strings in MSIE was faster, but not for other browsers.
 That was several years ago.

-As a stress test, JSONtoDOM builds 10 tables with 10 columns and 10 rows each, plus headers, about 1500 elements, in under a second.
+Speed is not the first priority in designing JSONtoDOM.
+Simplicity and coherence are.
+But, in a "stress test", JSONtoDOM builds 10 tables with 10 columns and 10 rows each, plus numerous headers, about 1500 elements, in under a second.
+It's plenty fast.

 <hr id="Examples"/>